debitkarma/megalodon_sword_vial/README.md

 * Vial works to set all the keys and stuff.

 What does NOT work:
-* Can't change/set rotary encoder functions via Vial.
+* Can't change/set rotary encoder functions for rotation via Vial.
+  * Rotary encoder button still works per usual!
 * Can't reference RGB values in the firmware files.

 ### UDEV Rules, Compiling, and Flashing